-- Common Name
+- Scientific Name

 Pronunciation: an-troh-zoh-us pal-id-us

-Pallid bats are adept at handling and consuming scorpions on the ground, and appear to be resistant to scorpion venom (including that of the bark scorpion, North America’s most venomous scorpion species).
+Pallid Bats are adept at handling and consuming scorpions on the ground, and appear to be resistant to scorpion venom (including that of the bark scorpion, North America’s most venomous scorpion species).
 In addition to feeding on the fruit and nectar of columnar cacti, they have also been observed visiting agave flowers and likely act as pollinators for those species.
 When hunting insect and arthropod prey, Pallid Bats rely heavily on sound cues.
 As a result, they are particularly sensitive to noise pollution.
-Even when exposed to relatively low-level noise, bats in a laboratory setting experienced between a two and threefold reduction in their ability to locate a food item.
+Even when exposed to relatively low-level noise, Pallid Bats in a laboratory setting experienced between a two and threefold reduction in their ability to locate a food item.

 Staff Pick: Dr. Winifred Frick, Chief Scientist